sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 First, you'll need to download an authenticator app for your smartphone or other mobile device.
 You may already have one installed, which you can likely use for Mastodon as well.

 An easy-to-use option is Google Authenticator, which is available for both [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&gl=US) and [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605) apps.
-There's also [andOTP](https://f-droid.org/en/packages/org.shadowice.flocke.andotp/) for Android.
+For Android, there's also [Aegis Authenticator](https://getaegis.app/).

 (A slightly more involved option, which offers things like back-ups, is [Authy](https://authy.com/download/).)